Skip to content

 Things To Do in Manila

 Intramuros, meaning “within the walls,” is the historic heart of Manila.
 Stepping into Intramuros is like entering a time machine.
-Here, you can stroll along cobblestone streets and immerse yourself in well-preserved Spanish colonial architecture.
+Here, you can stroll cobblestone streets and immerse yourself in well-preserved Spanish colonial architecture.

 San Agustin Church is another testament to the deep-rooted Catholic heritage of the Philippines and a UNESCO World Heritage Site.
 Its stunning Baroque architecture and beautifully preserved interior make it a remarkable place for history and architecture enthusiasts.